MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-for-virtualized-desktop-infrastructure.md

 ### User Profile Redirection

-There are several solutions for migrating and redirecting the entire user folder to ensure that user context is maintained in such non-persisted environments.
+There are several solutions for migrating and redirecting the entire user folder to ensure that user context is maintained in a non-persisted environments.
 Check with your VDI provider to determine the recommended solution.

-Some popular solutions include:
+Some popular solutions include the following:

 - [FSLogix Overview - FSLogix | Microsoft Docs](/fslogix/overview)
 - [How to Configure Citrix Profile Management](https://support.citrix.com/article/CTX222893)

-It is also may be recommended that when using this method unnecessary folders be excluded from the backed-up user folder to reduce initial loading times when users are logging on to a machine and the profile is being migrated.
+It some cases, unnecessary folders should be excluded from the backed-up user folder to reduce initial loading times when a user's logging on to a machine and the their profile is being migrated.
 If so, we recommend the following folders be excluded from your backup to reduce size.

 - %LocalAppData%\Microsoft\Edge\User Data\Default\Cache
 - %LocalAppData%\Microsoft\Edge\User Data\Default\Code Cache